adrianmiu/callbacks/README.md

 clbs.fireWith(context, arg1, args2, etc);

 // IMPORTANT NOTE!
-// the context from the fireWith() call will NOT override the context added to the function, if there is one, but only
+// the context from the fireWith() call will NOT override the context added to the function,
+// if (!!!) there is one, but only if it wasn't provided

 ```